Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 > Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `TodoListService-ManualJwt\Web.Config` file
-1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `ida:TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `ida:Audience` and replace the existing value with the App ID URI noted earlier ('api://{clientId}).
+1. Find the app key `ida:Audience` and replace the existing value with the AppID URI of the service, like api://{clientId}, for example **api://821f07ea-31b2-4a15-a154-847edf508749**.
 1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListService-ManualJwt` application copied from the Azure portal.

 #### Configure the client project